bayinfosys/bayinfosys.github.io/library/01-docker-deep-dive.md

+---
+layout: article
+title: "What is Docker?
+A Deep Dive into Containers"
+description: "The Linux primitives behind Docker containers -- namespaces, cgroups, and how they make containers faster than virtual machines."
+keywords: ["docker", "containers", "linux", "namespaces", "cgroups", "deployment"]
+last_modified_at: 2024-11-01
+---

 # What is Docker?
 A Deep Dive into Containers

 Docker is a technology which allows us to package software into **containers** which can more easily be distributed for use by others.
 Much like shipping containers revolutionised the transport of goods by standardising ships, ports, and other infrastructure; software containers have revolutionised the deployment of software.